How to Cleanse Tarot Cards Without Tools

-This is the easiest method of cleansing your tarot cards.
-Simply hold them in your hands and visualize whatever feels right to you.
-Some people envision a white light surrounding the cards.
-Some imagine wind sweeping away the energy.
+Imagine a white light surrounding your Tarot cards, cleansing them of any negative energy.
+Visualize this white light filling the cards with positive energy and light.
+Some people like to imagine wind sweeping away the energy.
 Others think about a cleansing fire that leaves the cards untouched and burns away any negative vibes.
 You could even imagine water rinsing the tarot in your mind’s eye.

 Your breath is a very powerful force.
-It puts a bit of your soul into something.
+Plus, air from your lungs puts a bit of your soul into something.
+Your life force.
 Air moves energy and invites change.
 You can breathe on the cards, or you could even open a window and leave the cards near it.
 Obviously, don’t let the cards blow away.